Ebutech4030/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory
+display the cotent list of your current working directory